How to Improve Software Quality in SAP HANA

 In this talk from DBTest (a workshop of SIGMOD, a leading international forum for database researchers and developers), Undo’s co-founder and CEO Greg Law and Stefan Bäuerle, Chief Development Architect at SAP explain how.

 So how horrible can these bugs really get?
-Well, generally speaking the difficulty can be illustrated between two axes as shown on the left.
-When you’re staring down the barrel of a bug in the top right of this graph, you could be staring for some time...
+Well, generally speaking the difficulty can be illustrated between two axes as shown below.
+When you’re staring down the barrel of a bug in the top right of this graph, you could be staring for some time…

 Fortunately for us, software testing has improved drastically in the software engineering industry over the last decade, running orders of magnitude more tests over short periods of time.